kweiberth/songlink-docs/README.md

 https://songlink.io/g/Tup7olbv5amthc2jhaz6vubsrj4

 ## Contributing (Alternate Take)
-Songlink has no funding or revenue stream. 🤑 We think banner ads are bullshit.
+Songlink has no funding or revenue stream (we think banner ads are bullshit 🤑).
 We are committed to maintaining (and, of course, constantly improving) the Songlink platform.
 Unfortunately, servers aren’t free, my Philz coffee addiction is real and we drink a lot of IPAs.
 If you’d like to help fund our servers, ☕ or 🍺 you can send us a gift via [Venmo](venmo.com/songlink) or [PayPal](paypal.me/songlink).

 ✌️❤️